 Prioritization of AD-associated genes using PPI network-based computational approach

-Using computational approaches to prioritize disease genes has been demonstrated to be valuable as a fast and low-cost approach for preliminarily functional validation of genes of interest [ref].
+Using computational approaches to prioritize disease genes has been demonstrated to be valuable as a fast and low-cost approach for preliminary functional validation of genes of interest [ref].
 Among such computational methods, the PPI network-based approach is able to uncover the causal relationships between genes and disease pathogenesis, and therefore has been broadly used for ranking the importance of disease genes [ref].
 I used PPI database STRING to build an AD gene interaction network.
 In total, 1,120 out of the 1,316 AD genes (1,272 predicted and 44 known AD genes) have protein-protein interaction data in the STRING database.
 Within the network of the 1,120 genes, any two genes with at least one directional interaction with highest confidence (confidence score >= 900) are connected by an edge to form an AD gene interaction network.
 In total, 500 genes are selected in this network for further analysis.

 The importance of a node in a network is often measured by centrality analysis [ref].
 Ashtiani M. et al. has reported that the Latora closeness centrality method gives the best overall result after comprehensively benchmarking current available centrality measures using various types of data [ref].
 Thus, Latora closeness was used to calculate the centrality scores of the 500 AD genes included in the AD gene interaction network.
 Subsequently, these genes were ranked for their importance in AD according to their centrality scores ̶ the higher the centrality score of a gene, the more important the gene in the AD gene interaction network (Table 3).